-FCS_IPSEC_EXT.1.4The TSF shall implement the IPsec protocol ESP as defined by RFC 4303 using the cryptographic algorithms [selection: AES-CBC-128, AES-CBC-256 (specified in RFC 3602), AES-GCM-128, AES-GCM-256 (specified in RFC 4106)] and [selection: AES- CBC-192 (specified in RFC 3602), AES-GCM-192 (specified in RFC 4106), no other algorithm] together with a Secure Hash Algorithm (SHA)-based HMAC [selection:

-HMAC-SHA-1, HMAC-SHA-256, HMAC-SHA-384, HMAC-SHA-512, no other algorithm].
+FCS_IPSEC_EXT.1.4The TSF shall implement the IPsec protocol ESP as defined by RFC 4303 using the cryptographic algorithms [selection: AES-CBC-128 (RFC 3602), AES-CBC-256 (RFC 3602), AES-GCM-128 (RFC 4106), AES-GCM-256 (RFC 4106)] and [selection: AES- CBC-192 (RFC 3602), AES-GCM-192 (RFC 4106), no other algorithm] together with a Secure Hash Algorithm (SHA)-based HMAC [selection: HMAC-SHA-1, HMAC-SHA-256, HMAC-SHA-384, HMAC-SHA-512, no HMAC algorithm].

-Application Note:This SFR element has been modified from its definition in the NDcPP by mandating either 128 or 256 bit key sizes for AES-CBC or AES-GCM, thereby disallowing for the sole selection of 192 bit key sizes.
+Application Note: This SFR element has been modified from its definition in the NDcPP by mandating either 128 or 256 bit key sizes for AES-CBC or AES-GCM, thereby disallowing for the sole selection of 192 bit key sizes.
 When an AES-CBC algorithm is selected, at least one SHA-based HMAC must also be chosen.
 If only an AES-GCM algorithm is selected, then a SHA-based HMAC is not required since AES-GCM satisfies both confidentiality and integrity functions.
 IPsec may utilize a truncated version of the SHA-based HMAC functions contained in the selections.
 Where a truncated output is utilized, this is described in the TSS.

-FCS_IPSEC_EXT.1.11The TSF shall ensure that IKE protocols implement DH Groups 19 (256-bit Random ECP), 20 (384-bit Random ECP, and [selection: 14 (2048-bit MODP), 24 (2048-bit MODP with 256-bit POS), 15 (3072-bit MODP), no other DH Groups].

-- Application Note:This SFR element has been modified from its definition in the NDcPP by mandating DH groups 19 and 20, both of which are selectable in the original definition of the element, and by adding DH group 15 as a new selection.
-Any groups other than 19 and 20 may be selected by the ST author but they are not required for conformance to this PP-Module. - FCS_IPSEC_EXT.1.14 The TSF shall only establish a trusted channel if the presented identifier in the received certificate matches the configured reference identifier, where the presented and reference identifiers are of the following fields and types: Distinguished Name (DN), [selection: SAN: IP address, SAN: Fully Qualified Domain Name (FQDN), SAN: user FQDN, CN: IP address, CN: Fully Qualified Domain Name (FQDN), CN: user FQDN, no other reference identifier type, [assignment: other supported reference identifier types]]. - Application Note:This PP-Module requires DN to be supported for certificate reference identifiers at minimum.
+FCS_IPSEC_EXT.1.11 The TSF shall ensure that IKE protocols implement DH Group(s) 19 (256-bit Random ECP), 20 (384-bit Random ECP) according to RFC 5114 and [selection: [selection: 14 (2048-bit MODP), 15 (3072-bit MODP), 16 (4096-bit MODP), 17 (6144-bit MODP), 18 (8192-bit MODP)] according to RFC 3526, [selection: 21 (521-bit Random ECP), 24 (2048-bit MODP with 256-bit POS), no other DH Groups] according to RFC 5114] ].
+Application Note: This SFR element has been modified from its definition in the NDcPP by mandating DH groups 19 and 20, both of which are selectable in the original definition of the element.
+Any groups other than 19 and 20 may be selected by the ST author but they are not required for conformance to this PP-Module.
+FCS_IPSEC_EXT.1.14 The TSF shall only establish a trusted channel if the presented identifier in the received certificate matches the configured reference identifier, where the presented and reference identifiers are of the following fields and types: Distinguished Name (DN) , [selection: SAN: IP address, SAN: Fully Qualified Domain Name (FQDN), SAN: user FQDN, CN: IP address, CN: Fully Qualified Domain Name (FQDN), CN: user FQDN, no other reference identifier type, [assignment: other supported reference identifier types]].
+Application Note: This PP-Module requires DN to be supported for certificate reference identifiers at minimum.
 Other selections may be made by the ST author but they are not required for conformance to this PP-Module.